Mariatta/requirements_atoz/README.md

 # requirements_atoz
-Script to sort entries in requirements.txt into alphabetical order
+Script to sort entries in requirements.txt into alphabetical order.

+This is for those who likes things in certain order :)

+Requires python 3.6.

 example: